 What co-curricular programs and events have been given the PSR designation?

-The following co-curricular programs and events have been given the PSR designation: College Brides Walk, Community Engagement Fair, Deliberative Dialogue, Emerging Leaders Program, Environmental Leadership Experience, Ethical Leadership Conference, Founders’ Week Distinguished Lecture and Student Leader Dinner, Mission Town Hall, Psychology Research Forum, STEM Symposium, and the Undergraduate Mini-conference.
+The following co-curricular programs and events have been given the PSR designation: Alternative Breaks, College Brides Walk, Community Engagement Fair, Deliberative Dialogue, Emerging Leaders Program, Environmental Leadership Experience, Ethical Leadership Conference, Founders’ Week Distinguished Lecture and Student Leader Dinner, Mission Town Hall, Psychology Research Forum, STEM Symposium, and the Undergraduate Mini-conference.
 (Freshmen Experience Day, Science with a Twist, and the Sport and Exercise Sciences Research Colloquium were designated but have not been implemented.)

 What is the relationship between “PSR” courses and designated service-learning courses?

 All designated service-learning courses are automatically designated as “PSR” because they meet at least one of the “Personal and Social Responsibility” criteria.
 In most cases, designated service-learning courses meet both criteria in the “Community Engagement and Collaboration” category.